 As soon as you activate your UBITName, UBmail is yours to use!
-All official communications will be sent only to your Buffalo.edu address, and many professors prefer to receive emails solely from your Buffalo.edu address, as a proof of authenticity.
-Even if you do not use UBmail as your main email account, we recommend you check UBmail at least once a day, or set it up to forward to your main email account.
-We offer a UB-branded version of Google gmail to all students.
+All official communications will be sent only to your buffalo.edu address, and many professors prefer to receive emails solely from your buffalo.edu address as a proof of authenticity.
+Even if you do not use UBmail as your main email account, we recommend checking your UBmail at least once a day.

 Why aren’t there more computers for students on campus?

 The way people interact with computers is changing.
-We know from the Fall 2016 UBIT Student Experience Survey that over 90% of students own laptop computers, and over 95% own smartphones.
+We know from the Fall 2020 UBIT Student Experience Survey that over 90% of students own laptop computers, and over 95% own smartphones.
 Although UB offers over 3,000 workstations for students in over 225 sites on campus, there never seems to be enough.
 To support the shift towards mobile device usage, we have increased the number of convenient power outlets on campus and are expanding Wi-Fi coverage over the next few years.
-UBIT also makes your mobile devices more powerful by offering remote print access (iprint@UB anywhere) to public computing sites and providing professional software through My Virtual Computing Lab.
-Files can be easily stored and accessed from any device using UBbox, which offers unlimited secure cloud storage.
+UBIT also makes your mobile devices more powerful by offering remote print access (UB Print Anywhere) to public computing sites and providing professional software through My Virtual Public Site.
+Files can be easily stored and accessed from any device using UBbox and OneDrive, both of which offer secure cloud storage.

 What is UB doing to provide student services 24/7?